htsworkshop/stom-2018/class-material/day1-svtyper.md

 from paired-end and split-read alignments to infer genotypes at each site.

 SVTyper requires Python 2.7.x, pysam, numpy, and scipy.
-Our server has Anaconda installed with all required packages and SVTyper is also installed under /BiO/apps/bin/
+Our server has Anaconda installed with all required packages and SVTyper is also installed under /BiO/apps/bin/ and /BiO2/apps/bin/.

+* You need to add Anaconda path to your PATH variable:
+> <pre>
+# Edit your ~/.bashrc to add this line

+# If you are using /BiO/home
+export PATH=/BiO/apps/bin/anaconda2/bin:$PATH

+# If you are using /BiO2/home
+export PATH=/BiO2/apps/bin/anaconda2/bin:$PATH

+# Source new bash resources
+source ~/.bashrc </pre>

 * Run SVTyper